 This 12-cup vintage coffee maker is fully programmable, at just half the cost of the Nostalgia Electrics brewer.
 It even includes a reusable coffee filter, so you don’t need to spend more money on paper filters.
 Brewing is as simple as filling the tank and pressing a button, and it’s just as easy to clean thanks to a removable brew filter.
 The pause-and-serve function means you can grab a cup anytime.

-Rae Dunn makes a matching burr grinder, charmingly labeled GRIND in the same font, at an equally impressive price point.
+Rae Dunn makes a matching burr grinder, charmingly labelled GRIND in the same font, at an equally impressive price point.
 Treat yourself to the pair if you’re decking out your coffee bar from scratch.
-For under $100, you have everything you need to brew great coffee in style.
+For just over $100, you have everything you need to brew great coffee in style.

 4. SMEG 1950s Style Coffee Maker – Best Build Quality

 - Colour(s): Brushed Stainless, Black, Cream, Pastel Blue, Pastel Green, Red, Pink

 SMEG is one of the first brands to jump to mind when considering retro appliances.
 You’ve certainly seen (and probably coveted) the iconic SMEG Fab28 fridge, a popular choice among wealthy trendsetters, according to Ekaterina Tsyganova of Casa Design Boston (2).